ravindasenarath/aws-saa/README.md

 ### AWS Config
   - Helps with auditing and recording compliance of resources
-  - Eg: Is there unrestrictd SSh access to security groups, Do my buckets have public access
+  - Eg: Is there unrestrictd SSH access to security groups, Do my buckets have public access
   - Per region can be aggregated cross regions
   - Config Rules(Does not prevent)
     - AWS managed rules